erorr502/erorr502/README.md

-- 👋 Hi, I’m @PJCoder16
+- 😎 Hi, I’m @PJCoder16;
-- 👀 I’m interested in - Music, Art, Skating && Coding
+- 🤩I’m interested in - 🎼Music, 🎨Art, 🛼Skating, ♟Chess, 🎮Coding;
-- 🌱 I’m currently learning - AI
+- 🏆 I’m currently learning - 🤖 AI;

 <!---
 PJCoder16/PJCoder16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.